kurtamohler/bitwig-keylab-essential/README.md

 * Keyboard: Arturia KeyLab Essential 49
 * OS: Linux (I'm not sure if this matters or not, the issues I had probably apply to MacOS and Windows as well)

-## Install
-  1. Find your `'Bitwig Studio/Controller Scripts'` directory.
-It will probably be right next to your `'Bitwig Studio/Projects'` directory.
-  2. Create a `'Bitwig Studio/Controller Scripts/arturia/keylab_essential_49'` directory and copy the `KeyLabEssential49.control.js` script into it.
-  3. The controller should now be available under `Arturia -> KeyLab Essential 49` in the `Add controller manually` dropdown menu of the `Controllers` settings tab in Bitwig.

 ## Features

 * Generic key mappings